-- O7.16 The Medicare card plays an important part in direct-billing as it can be used to imprint the patient details (including Medicare number) on the basic direct-billing forms.
-A special Medicare imprinter is used for this purpose and is available free of charge, on request, from Medicare. - O7.17 The patient details can, of course, be entered on the direct-bill forms by hand, but the use of the card to imprint patient details assists optometrists and ensures accuracy of information.
-The latter is essential to ensure that the processing of a claim by Medicare is expedited. - O7.18 The Medicare card number must be quoted on direct-bill forms.
-If the number is not available, then the assignment of benefit facility should not be used.
-To do so would incur a risk that the patient may not be eligible and Medicare benefits not payable. - O7.19 Where a patient presents without a Medicare card and indicates that he/she has been issued with a card but does not know the details, the optometrist may contact a Medicare telephone enquiry number to obtain the number. - O7.20 It is important for the optometrist to check the eligibility of patients for Medicare benefits by reference to the card, as entitlement is limited to the "valid to" date shown on the bottom of the card.
+The Medicare card plays an important part in bulk-billed services as it can be used to imprint the patient details (including Medicare number) on the basic assignment of benefit forms.
+A special Medicare imprinter is used for this purpose and is available free of charge, on request, from Medicare Australia.

+The patient details may, of course, be written on the bulk-bill form, but the use of the card to imprint patient details assists optometrists and ensures accuracy of information.
+The latter is essential to ensure that the processing of a claim by Medicare Australia is expedited.

+The Medicare card number must be quoted on bulk-bill assignment of benefit forms.
+If the number is not available, then the bulk bill payment option should not be used as there is a risk that the patient may not be eligible and Medicare benefits not payable.

+Where a patient presents without a Medicare card and indicates that he/she has been issued with a card but does not know the details, the optometrist may contact Medicare Australia on 132 150 to obtain the number.

+It is important for the optometrist to check the eligibility of their patients for Medicare benefits by reference to the card, as entitlement is limited to the "valid to" date shown on the bottom of the card.
 Additionally the card will show if a person is enrolled through a Reciprocal Health Care Agreement.